PatJosh-Codes/PatJosh-Codes/README.md

 - 👋 Hi, I’m @PatJosh-Codes
 - 👀 I’m interested in ...
-Contributing to open source projects
+Contributing to open-source projects
 - 🌱 I’m currently learning ...
 Software engineering at ALX AFRICA
 - 💞️ I’m looking to collaborate on ... problem-solving projects
 - 📫 How to reach me ... nuhvete22@gmail.com